byterubpay/byterub-site/_posts/2018-01-05-logs-for-the-Hardware-meeting-held-on-2018-01-05.md

 **\<i-a>** msvb-lab: I am here!
 Was setting up something on mattermost.
 **\<rehrar>** Ok.
 We can do another doodle
 **\<rehrar>** Alright, catch you all later.
 **\<i-a>** I like doodle voting also, but I will also try to make firmware meeting next friday.
-I will inform abut it in monero-friendly channels around.
+I will inform abut it in byterub-friendly channels around.
 **\<m2049r[m]>** msvb-lab: hows the self-destruct idea maturing? i think thats the only way to be secure.
 **\<msvb-lab>** m2049r[m]: Thank you!
 You're the only one who has taken interest in my wild james bond action feature so far.
 **\<msvb-lab>** I think it's actually possible, but a number of research steps are needed.